Are "All-Natural" Skincare Products Worth The Hype?

 • have a "chemical-sounding" name to make the formula look more scientific or,

-For instance, one of the most valuable and effective ingredients in skincare is a component called Sodium Hyaluronate.
+For instance, one of the most valuable and effective ingredients in skincare is a something called Sodium Hyaluronate.
 Sounds chemical to you?

 It's actually synthetic Hyaluronic Acid, which is something the skin naturally produces to keep itself hydrated.
 This is one of the most important ingredients in skincare because it holds 1000x its weight in water and binds water to the skin when the skin has lost the ability to do this by itself (especially as we get older).
 However, before chemists figured out how to synthesize Hyaluronic Acid in the lab, they had to harvest it from natural sources -- chiefly, rooster combs.